When my love swears that she is made of truth

 —William Shakespeare, Sonnet 138

 Within the annals of historical obscurity, Jean Roscelin has been writ larger than many other thinkers.
-This relative notoriety impresses all the more, since not a single writing of his is known to be extant.
-Despite this, the reason his name still echoes has not only been remembered, it has been unconsciously assumed by many as a given truth; specifically, the concept of nominalism, originally conceived as the universal in speech having no referent in reality, but expanding—by virtue of its deeper root—to comprise all denials of relations in reality outside the mind or, what is effectively the same, their intelligibility.
-Nominalism lies at the heart of the philosophies of not just Peter Abelard, John of Salisbury and William of Ockham, but of Descartes, Locke, Hobbes, Hume, Kant, and all the moderns (even, yes, the naïve realists), up through and continuing into today.
+This relative notoriety impresses all the more, since not a single extant writing by him is known.
+The reason his name still echoes has not only been remembered, but unconsciously assumed by many as a given truth; specifically, the concept of nominalism, originally conceived as the universal in speech having no referent in reality, but expanding —by virtue of its deeper root— to comprise all denials of relations in reality outside the mind or, what is effectively the same, their intelligibility.
+Nominalism is at the heart of the philosophies of not just Peter Abelard, John of Salisbury and William of Ockham, but of Descartes, Locke, Hobbes, Hume, Kant, and all the moderns (even, yes, the naïve realists), up through and continuing into today.
 It lingers in every manner of subjectivism or relativism, undermining the legitimacy of philosophy departments the world over.
-Only in the past century has a genuine philosophical spirit begun to break away from the asphyxiating stranglehold nominalism has held on thought for the past four-plus centuries, with the upswing of realism (through phenomenology and from scholastic revivals), and in Peircean semiotics.
+It is only in the last hundred or so years that a genuine philosophical spirit has begun to break away from the its asphyxiating stranglehold with the upswing of realism (through phenomenology and from scholastic revivals), and through Peircean semiotics.

 But these ragged breaths of philosophical renewal struggle to absorb clean air in an atmosphere densely polluted with the residues of nominalist presupposition.
-For one (and though this will not be our focus today, we will touch upon it), most of the industry which now claims the name of philosophy unwittingly continues to eruct toxic, if green, naïve dualist assusmptions that pitch self against world, mind versus body, nature as opposing culture.
-For another (and this is our focus), the atmosphere from which many living outside the “philosophical” industry and within what-once-was-the-West draw their beliefs remains nominalist throughout; with none having inhaled it quite so deeply as those who believe, above all things, in the supreme fecundity of science.
+For one (and though this will not be our focus today, we will touch upon it), most of the industry which now claims the name of philosophy unwittingly continues to eruct toxic, if green, naïve dualist assumptions that pitch self against world, mind versus body, nature as opposing culture.
+For another (and this is our focus), the atmosphere from which many living outside the “philosophical” industry and within what-once-was-the-West draw their beliefs remains nominalist throughout; with none having inhaled it quite so deeply as those who believe in the supreme fecundity of science above all things.
 The time has come to clear the air.

 In their own practice, most natural scientists are realists, that is, engaged in the systematic application of empirical observation, experimentation, recording, and inference that constitutes the heft of their endeavours.
 But once outside the necessarily and deliberately narrow confines of inquiry into specific fields of study, a kind of naïve anti-realism pervades science.